darkewaffle/YAGDRSL/documentation/Building Your Character File.md

 Additionally if you are using libs-dev to test YAGDRSL, you can easily go back and forth between your current Gearswap setup and YAGDRSL.
 Just rename the libs-dev/charactername.lua file so gearswap won't recognize it, input a 'gs reload' command and you're back to your original gearswap.
 Then when you want to continue trying YAGDSRL just do the reverse - change the file name to match your character, 'gs reload' and you're back in YAGDRSL.

 ## File Structure
-Your character file needs to contain two functions for GearSwap and YAGDRSL to work correctly together.
+Your character file needs to contain two functions for GearSwap and YAGDRSL to work together correctly.
 The first is get_sets() and the second is GetPlayerSettings().
 These function names **are** case sensitive.
 #### get_sets()
 ```
 function get_sets()